zulip/zulip/templates/zerver/help/create-a-stream.md

 On Zulip, streams are similar to conversation threads or subjects.
 Streams are located on the left sidebar.
 Streams can be either:
 * **Public streams** - Public streams are for open discussions.
 All users can subscribe to public streams and discuss there.
-* **Private streams** - Private streams are for confidential discussions and are only visible to users who've been invited to subscribe to it.
+* **Private streams** - Private streams are for confidential discussions and are only visible to users who've been invited to subscribe to them.

 ## Create a new stream
 To create a stream, locate the cog (![cog](/static/images/help/cog.png)) next to **Streams** in your left sidebar.
 A tooltip labeled **Subscribe, add, or configure streams** will appear.